jvanasco/pyramid_session_redis/README.md

 * there was no logic for python timeout control (whoops!) this has been fixed.  an "expires" `x` key now tracks the expiration.
 * added a `timeout_trigger` option.  this will defer expiry data updates to lower usage on Redis.
 This is explained below in more detail.
 * In high load situations, Redis can have performance and storage issues because in the original package sessionIDs are created on every request (such as a getting spidered by a botnet that does not respect sessions). in this package, a 'lazycreate' method is used.  a session_id/cookie will not be generated unless a session is needed in the callback routine.  in order to generate session_id/cookie beforehand, one can use the `RedisSession.ensure_id` function.
 To safely check if a session_id exists, one can use the `RedisSession.session_id_safecheck` method as well.
+* added `func_invalid_logger` to constructor. this can be used to log invalid sessions. it is incredibly useful when integrated with a statsd system. (see below)

 Notes: